-Why learn the most common Italian sentences and phrases first
+Why learn the most common Italian phrases and sentences first

 Don’t feel overwhelmed only because there’s an infinite number of sentences in Italian.
 I have some good news: you only need to know a fraction of the total number of Italian sentences to be able to speak Italian fluently.
 For example, by knowing as little as 100 words you will understand 50% of any text in Italian.
 With little effort, you can have a real conversation with someone during your trip.

 Once you start learning a few basic sentences in Italian you will have the knowledge to start your first Italian conversation.
-That’s why I put together sentences and phrases that simulate real-life conversations to get you speaking Italian in no time.
+That’s why I put together Italian phrases and sentences that simulate real-life conversations to get you speaking Italian in no time.

 Feel how easy it is to learn become confident